 The living income value determines the net annual income required for a household to afford a decent standard of living for all its members.
 We calculate it based on a variety of mechanisms, depending on the economic characteristics of individual countries from which we source tobacco.

-For identified priority and low- and middleincome countries, we used the following methodologies (see Glossary for further details):
+For identified priority and low- and middle-

+methodologies (see Glossary for further details):